wardz/ClassicCastbars/README.md

 ## External Usage

 Looking at using cast related APIs for your custom addon?
-Checkout [LibClassicCast](https://github.com/joev/LibClassicCast) by joev.
+Check out [LibClassicCast](https://github.com/joev/LibClassicCast) by joev.

 ## License